joel-rojas/ms-be-cc/README.md

 * It integrates Apache web server to reverse proxy the server URL with default app's URL and to force it to connect through HTTPS protocol.

-* By the use of the AWS ELB, the app's IP is covered by my custom Canonical Name DNS record: `twserver.emersonrojas.com`
+* By the use of the AWS ELB, the app's IP is covered by a custom Canonical Name DNS record from my personal domain: `twserver.emersonrojas.com`

 * This app is implemented using Express.js to handle the API routing configuration and twitter API client configuration.